21atran/BITS-App/README.md

 ## License
 This software is licensed under the Apache-2.0 license - see LICENSE.txt.
 Usage of this software constitutes agreement with the terms and conditions of this license as well as the licenses of the following dependencies:

-- WordPressPCL - see LICENSE-wordpresspcl.txt
+- Json.NET - see LICENSE-json.net.txt
 - Unifraktur Maguntia - see LICENSE-unifrakturmaguntia.txt